FAQs Regarding Medical Liens in Auto Injury Cases

 A: As you may have gathered from the answers above, the statutes governing medical liens on accident settlements are complicated.
 An experienced personal injury attorney can make sure that the lien is valid and that the amounts billed are correct.
 He or she can work with the treatment providers and insurance companies to try to reduce the amount of the lien.
 It’s also the attorney’s duty to make sure the lien is satisfied and released before you receive your settlement, so that there won’t be any more surprises down the road.

-THE CAR ACCIDENT LAWYERS AT FDAZAR: For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
+THE CAR ACCIDENT LAWYERS AT FDAZAR: For more than thirty years the attorneys at Frank Azar Car & Truck Accident Lawyers have helped thousands of injured people obtain complete and timely compensation for their losses.
 Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the car accident attorneys at FDAzar day or night at 800-716-9032 or contact us here for a free consultation and no-obligation evaluation of your case.